Enter your ZIP to find local pros.

 Carrier vs. Trane

-• Pros: Exceptional durability, strong compressor design, reliable performance
+• Pros: Exceptional durability, strong compressor design, reliable long-term performance.

-• Cons: Higher upfront costs, fewer entry-level options
+• Cons: Higher upfront costs, fewer entry-level options, requires Trane-certified installers which limits flexibility.

 Carrier vs. Amana

-• Cons: Higher price tag, some units are noisy, not many smart home features available
+• Cons: Higher price tag relative to features; some units are noisy; limited smart home integration.

 Carrier vs. Goodman

-• Pros: Affordable pricing, SEER ratings up to 24.5, 10-year warranty on parts and lifetime on compressors for some models
+• Pros: Affordable pricing; SEER2 ratings up to 24.5; 10-year warranty on parts and lifetime on compressors for some models.

-• Cons: Not many high-end features, noisier than competitors
+• Cons: Fewer high-end features; noisier than premium competitors.

 Carrier vs. Lennox

-• Pros: Extremely quiet units, SEER ratings up to 26, large product range
+• Pros: Extremely quiet units; SEER2 ratings up to 26; large product range.

 Still deciding between Carrier and other HVAC brands?
 A local HVAC professional can help you compare systems based on your home’s size, insulation, and climate.